binnev/recipes/md/cauliflower-and-potato-curry.md

 - [ ] 1 tsp ground ginger
 - [ ] 1 tsp hot chilli powder
 - [ ] 1 tsp ground cumin
-- [ ] fresh coriander
+- [ ] Fresh coriander

 ## Method:
-1. chop potatoes and cauliflower and leave to soak in water.
+1. Chop potatoes and cauliflower and leave to soak in water.
 Chop onions and chillies
-2. add 3 tbsp veg oil to pan and heat.
+2. Add 3 tbsp veg oil to pan and heat.
 Cook bay leaves and chillies for few minutes
-3. add onions and salt.
+3. Add onions and salt.
 Cook until onions soft & translucent.
 Cover pan if required
-4. add spices and cook for few minutes
+4. Add spices and cook for few minutes
-5. add 1 cup warm water and bring to boil.
+5. Add 1 cup warm water and bring to boil.
 Add chopped tomatoes and reduce.
-6. add potatoes and cook for 5-7 minutes
+6. Add potatoes and cook for 5-7 minutes
-7. add cauliflower.
+7. Add cauliflower.
 Mix well and cover to cook.
 Mix occasionally
-8. when happy with softness of veg, cover with coriander.
+8. When happy with softness of veg, cover with coriander.